 The Africa Resources Trust monitored external policy and regulation that effects CAMPFIRE and provides information to decision-makers worldwide.

-ACTION is best known for providing environmental education, training and materials to schools in CAMPFIRE districts.
+ACTION provided environmental education, training and materials to schools in CAMPFIRE districts.

-The Centre for Applied Social Sciences at the University of Zimbabwe is involved in socio-economic research and monitoring within CAMPFIRE communities.
+The Centre for Applied Social Sciences (CASS) and CASS Trust at the University of Zimbabwe were involved in socio-economic research and monitoring within CAMPFIRE communities.